whiteducksoftware/cilium-aks-workshop-day/README.md

 # Cilium & AKS Workshop Day

-This repository contains the material for our Cilium & AKS workshop Day.
+This repository contains the material for our Cilium & AKS Workshop Day.

 ## Slides